Check the Date: Are your tires too old?

-First locate the letters ‘DOT’ on the tire.
-This stands for Department of Transportation.
+First, locate the letters ‘DOT’ on the tire.
+This stands for the Department of Transportation.
 After ‘DOT’ you’ll find a series of numbers and letters.
 If your tire was made after 2000 (which hopefully it was), you will look at the last four digits.

 The first two of these digits provide the week of the year the tires were produced and the final two digits indicate the year.
 So if the last four digits are ‘1612’ then the tire was made in the 16th week of 2012.